-- Are there immediate medical needs for anyone? - Is anyone at immediate risk of harm? - Has the Partner (where relevant) and/or CfC Safeguarding Policy been breached? - Has support been offered to child/young person/adult at risk and family and anyone else where relevant?
+- Is this a legal matter? - Are there immediate medical needs for anyone? - Is anyone at immediate risk of harm? - Has the Partner (where relevant) and/or CfC Safeguarding Policy been breached? - Has support been offered to child/young person/adult at risk and family and anyone else where relevant?